siqiang-ng/tp/docs/DeveloperGuide.md

 ### Implemented features
 #### Contact features
-**SortContact feature**
+**Sort command**
-The `sort` command (class SortContactCommand) is a SortContact feature which allows a user to sort the current person list in alphabetical order permanently.
+The `sort` command (class SortContactCommand) allows a user to sort the current person list in alphabetical order permanently.
 Contacts that are being added to the list later will not be sorted and added to the end of the list.

 - How is SortContactCommand executed
     1. The command is passed into LogicManager